Kivanval/TgBot4J/README.md

 # Telegram Bot Ahasverus

-This bot is designed to create and manage your own queues.
+This bot is designed to create and manage your own lists.
 Each user will be able to join and track their position in the queue.
 It is very convenient!

 ## Last updates